16 Ways to Protect Your Skin When You Play in the Sun

 Some people (raises hand) are prone to this, especially after spending time in cold, harsh conditions.
 Yeah, super sexy, right?

 According to my dermatologist, it happens when bacteria that naturally live in your skin invade a cut or abrasion.
 (See above about chafing a runny nose.)

 The good news is that topical medications like Bactroban can help to treat outbreaks and prevent new ones.
-For more info, talk to your doc or dermatologist.
+For expert skin care tips and nose scab prevention, talk to your doc or dermatologist.